Module that creates and modifies parse trees of well formed boolean formulas.

 INPUT:

-• prefix_tree – a list; this is a simple tree with at most one operator in prefix form
+• prefix_tree – list; this is a simple tree with at most one operator in prefix form

-The formula as a string.
+OUTPUT: the formula as a string

 EXAMPLES: